SAP-samples/hana-xsa-calculation-view-anonymity/README.md

 If you believe you have found a bug in the current repository, please create a bug report instead.

 ## License
 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE file](LICENSES/Apache-2.0.txt).
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE file](LICENSES/Apache-2.0.txt).